Josh's Frogs LogoJosh's Frogs Logo

 Defining Characteristics:

-• Bright Tan and Gold Coloration
+• Bright tan and gold coloration

-• Bold Personality
+• Bold personality

-• Loud Call
+• Loud call

-• Small Size
+• Small size

-• Can be Housed in Groups
+• Can be housed in groups

 Name: The Hourglass Tree Frog has a very obvious common name – it has a golden hourglass shape on its back!
 It’s scientific name is Dendropsophus ebraccatus which means to not wear pants.
 The hourglass tree frog was previously known as Hyla ebraccata

-Temperature: They do best when kept in the mid-high 70s.
-At Josh's Frogs, we house our hourglass tree frogs at 74-76F.
-Temperatures in the mid/high 80s F can quickly be fatal, especially when coupled with a lack of water or humidity.
-Measure temperature with a digital temperature gauge.
+Temperature (°F): They do best when kept in the mid-high 70s.
+At Josh's Frogs, we house our hourglass tree frogs at 74-76°.
+Temperatures in the mid/high 80s can quickly be fatal, especially when coupled with a lack of water or humidity.

 Humidity: Hourglass Tree Frogs require moderately high humidity, and are best kept at 60-70% humidity.
-Providing ventilation is very important - we recommend using at least a half screen top.
+Providing ventilation is very important-we recommend using at least a half screen top.
 Stagnant, humid conditions quickly leads to bacterial skin infections in Hourglass Tree Frogs.
 A large dish of clean water should always be provided.
-Monitor humidity with a digital hygrometer.

 Age: With proper care, Hourglass Tree Frogs can live up to and over 5 years.
 Reports of 8-10 year old animals abound, and many hobbyists routinely keep Hourglass Tree Frogs for 4-5 years.
 All Hourglass Tree Frog froglets sold by Josh's Frogs are 8-10 weeks old.

 Sexing: Hourglass Tree Frogs are fairly easy to sex as adults.
 Females are much larger than males, with a wider and more stout head.
-Females will be about 1" longer than males, and are easily 50% heavier.
-All Hourglass Tree Frog froglets sold by Josh's Frogs are unsexable.
+Females will be about 1 inch longer than males, and are easily 50% heavier.

 Natural Range: In the wild, Hourglass Tree Frogs inhabit the canopy of tropical rainforests, and are endemic to Mexico, all the way through Central America, to the western coast of Colombia.
-They rely on camofluage to blend in, and do a great job during inactivity during the day!
+They rely on camouflage to blend in, and do a great job during inactivity during the day!

 History in the Hobby: Hourglass Tree Frogs have had a mixed history in the hobby.
 Available typically as wild caught animals that did not survive for long, captive bred hourglass tree frogs tend to be hardy captives.
 Increasing numbers of hourglass tree frogs are available from businesses and hobbyists - definitely a step in the right direction!